Ingredients · 20 min read

 Mash Choices and Fermentability

 Mashing mixes crushed malt with water so enzymes convert starch into fermentable and less-fermentable carbohydrates.
-Mash temperature, time, pH, grist composition, and enzyme activity affect wort fermentability, body, and attenuation.
+Those mash choices help shape whether a beer finishes dry, sweet, light, or full.

 A more fermentable wort can produce a drier beer if yeast performance is healthy.
 A less fermentable wort can leave more dextrinous body.
 This is not only a brewing concern; it affects sensory evaluation because dryness, sweetness, fullness, and alcohol balance shape style fit.